OrchardCMS/OrchardCore/src/docs/guides/lockout-configuration/README.md

 ## Summary

-You just learnt how to configure the Lockout settings from an `appsettings.json` file.
+You just learned how to configure the Lockout settings from an `appsettings.json` file.